 - Donor milk should be prepared according to policies in your unit for mother’s own milk.
 Growth should be closely monitored and additional nutrient fortification should be considered if growth gains do not approach intrauterine rates.

 - Nutrient fortification can commence according to your unit policy for mother’s own milk.

 - Additional protein fortification may be required for donor milk.

-- Any baby who has received donor milk will require weaning from donor milk in the final three days of use or prior to discharge home.
+- The duration of eligibility for donor milk is according to the gestational age at birth.
+Any baby who has received donor milk will require weaning from donor milk in the final three days of use or prior to discharge home.
 Mother’s own milk should be provided as available, during the weaning, the remainder of the feeds should consist of donor milk and preterm formula alternated using a ratio of 1:1.
 This regime will continue for 2 – 3 days, after which any required supplement to mothers own milk will be changed to preterm baby formula.